ozppupbg/bosphorus/README.md

 ```

 ### Install BRiAl
-Try installing using `apt-get install brial-dev`.
+Try installing using `apt-get install libbrial-dev`.
 If that does not work, compile and install from source:
 ```
 git clone --depth 1 https://github.com/BRiAl/BRiAl
 cd BRiAl